Carepatron/Carepatron-Test-Full/README.md

 You should now have the API running on `localhost:5044` and the UI running on `localhost:3000`

+## How to submit your work
+- Email back to us a .zip file with the application, and any notes in the email (see below)
+- Treat this like a real world project - if you’ve only got limited time, what’s the MVP for this?
+- Include any notes you think are relevant
+  - What would you do if you had the whole week to complete this?
+  - What would you do next?
+  - How was this test overall?
+I.e too hard, too easy, how long it took etc

 ## Product/User requirements
 - Create a client
   - Capture their profile information (see designs below)